richardcsuwandi/richardcsuwandi.github.io/_posts/2025-08-08-dream-machines.md

 ---
 layout: distill
-title: The Dream Machines
+title: Learning to Simulate and Act in the Physical World
 date: 2025-08-11 10:00:00 +0700
-description: How AI is learning to simulate our physical world
+description: How interactive world models are built, and how agents learn inside them
-tags: [WORLD MODEL, OPEN-ENDEDNESS]
+tags: [WORLD MODELS, OPEN-ENDEDNESS]
 giscus_comments: true
 related_posts: false
-thumbnail: /assets/img/dream_machines.png
 future: true
 htmlwidgets: true